 This doesn’t mean that we can never discuss these topics, but we must do so judiciously.
 Wait until you get to know people.
 You’ll eventually gain a sense of people’s personalities and ways of thinking.
 In doing so, you’ll learn that many people can discuss politics rationally and respectfully.
 And if you wish to engage in such discussions, you must learn to do the same.
 You can disagree with someone’s viewpoint and still respect the rationale behind their beliefs.
 Naturally, some people make this easier than others.
 But if you know that a person becomes easily triggered by these topics, or that they would simply rather avoid them, you should respect their space.
 And if you think this veers too far into political correctness, it really doesn’t.
 It is a matter of basic civility.
 We gain nothing from going out of our way to offend someone.

 Socializing, like many things in sobriety, takes time.
 With every interaction, we learn which buttons not to push.
 We learn what which beliefs we share with others, as well as how we differ.
-This applies not only to socializing at 12-step meetings, but to our interactions with everyone we meet.
-Develop these skills with your group, and you can start applying them in the outside world.
+This applies not only to socializing at 12-step meetings but to our interactions with everyone we meet.
+Develop these skills with your 12 steps recovery program group and you can start applying them in the outside world.
 Meetings do not have to comprise our entire social life, nor should they.
 But they do provide us with an excellent starting point.
 We may as well make use of it as best we can.